-The leaving cert Spanish orals run in April which means now's the time to make sure you're well prepared.
-We've put together some tips to get you ready for your Spanish oral.
+The Leaving Cert Spanish orals run in April which means now's the time to make sure you're well prepared.
+We've put together some tips to get you ready for it.

 General Conversation (70%)

 In this part of the exam you will speak on various topics.
 The best preparation you can do is to practice speaking Spanish as much as possible.
 Practice with your friends, record yourself on your phone or even start watching Spanish TV.
 A good challenge can be to pick a theme, time yourself, and see can you speak aloud for 1 minute on that theme.
 Making an effort to use an accent and properly pronounce words will really help you improve your grade.

 Rather than waiting for the examiner to ask question after question try and lead the conversation into areas you have a good knowledge of and are well prepared for.